govuk-one-login/mobile-ios-authentication/README.md

 A class to handle the login flow with the given auth provider and conforms to the `LoginSession` protocol.
 It uses the `UIWindow` to know where to display the login modal.

-`present` takes configuration, which comes from `LoginSessionConfiguration`, as a parameter and contains the login information to make the request.
+`performLoginFlow` takes configuration, which comes from `LoginSessionConfiguration`, as a parameter and contains the login information to make the request.
+Any errors received in the authorization flow through the openID package are thrown.
+Otherwise, the token response is returned.

 `finalise` takes a URL to redirect to as a parameter and returns a token response.
 If `userAgent` was not assigned inside the `present` method an error is thrown.
-Otherwise, the token response is returned.

 ## Example Implementation